Business advice and support relating to Covid-19

 - Technical cleaning advice from European Centre for Disease Prevention and Control.

-- The Business Companion website has advice that could be helpful for businesses that are diversifying (eg. starting to sell meat, or fruit and veg, where there are specific provisions relating to weights and measures and labelling, for example).
+- The Business Companion website has advice that could be helpful for businesses that are diversifying.
+(For example, starting to sell meat, or fruit and veg.
+Where there are specific provisions relating to weights and measures and labelling).

 - Guidance for social distancing for anyone where English isn't their first language.